bottkars/bottkars.github.io/_posts/2021-02-09-Protecting-AKS-Workloads-on-AzureStackHub-Part1.md

 Well, we all know, AzureStackHub is like Azure, *but different*

-# What works, how it works and what is/was missing
+## What works, how it works and what is/was missing

 Before we start, let´s get some basics.

-## What was missing
+### What *was* missing

 AzureStackHub allows you to deploy Kubernetes Clusters using the AKS Engine.
 AKS Engine is a legacy tool to create ARM Template´s to deploy Kubernetes Clusters.
-While Public Azure AKS Clusters will transition to Cluster API ( CAPZ ), AzS only supporta AKS-Engine The Current ( officially Supported ) version of AKS-Engine for AzureSTackHub is v0.55.4.
+While Public Azure AKS Clusters will transition to Cluster API ( CAPZ ), AzureStack Hub only support AKS-Engine The Current ( officially Supported ) version of AKS-Engine for AzureStack Hub is v0.55.4.

 It allows for Persistent Volumes, however, they would use the InTree Volume Plugin.
-In order to make Use of the COntainer Storage Interface (CSI), we first would need a CSI Driver that is able to talk to AzureStackHub.
+In order to make use of the Container Storage Interface (CSI), we first would need a CSI Driver that is able to talk to AzureStackHub.
-As i tried to implement the Azure CSI Drivers last year i essentially failed because of a ton of Certificate and API Issues.
+When I tried to implement the Azure CSI Drivers on AzureStack Hub last year, I essentially failed because of a ton of Certificate and API Issues.

-With PowerProtect official Support for Azure, i started to dig in Again.
+With PowerProtect official Support for Azure, I started to dig into the CSI Drivers again.
-I browsed through the existing Github Issues and PR´s and found at least that some People are working on that.
+I browsed through the existing Github Issues and PR´s, and found at least that some People are working on iot.

 And finally a got in touch with Andy Zhang. who maintains the azuredisk-csi-driver kuberenetes-sigs.
 From an initial "it should" work, he connected me to the people doing E2E Test for AzureStackHub.

 Within 2 Days turnaround, we managed to fix all API and SSL related issues, and *FINALLY GOT A WORKING VERSION* !

-## how it works
+### how it works

 I am not going to explain how to deploy AKS-Engine based Clusters on AzureStackHub, there is a good explanation on the [Microsoft Documentation](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-kubernetes-aks-engine-overview?view=azs-2008#:~:text=The%20AKS%20engine%20provides%20a%20command-line%20tool%20to,other%20infrastructure-as-a-service%20(IaaS)%20resources%20in%20Azure%20Stack%20Hub.)
 Website.